-Private equity and real estate: Commingled equity funds, commingled special equity funds, limited partnerships, real estate, venture capital, and other investments are valued using evaluations (NAV, as a practical expedient, per fund share) based on proprietary models, or based on the NAV.
+Private equity and real estate: Commingled equity funds, commingled special equity funds, limited partnerships, real estate, venture capital, and other investments are valued using evaluations (NAV used as a practical expedient, per fund share) based on proprietary models or based on the NAV used as a practical expedient.
 Investments in private equity and real estate funds are primarily invested in privately held real estate investment properties, trusts, and partnerships as well as equity and debt issued by public or private companies.
-The Company's interest in the fund or partnership is estimated based on the NAV.
+The Company's interest in a fund or partnership is estimated based on the NAV used as a practical expedient.
 The Company's interest in these funds cannot be readily redeemed due to the inherent lack of liquidity and the primarily long-term nature of the underlying assets.
 Distribution is made through the liquidation of the underlying assets.
 The Company views these investments as part of a long-term investment strategy.
 These investments are valued by each investment manager based on the underlying assets.
 The funds utilize valuation techniques consistent with the market, income, and cost approaches to measure the fair value of certain real estate investments.
-The majority of the underlying assets are valued using significant management judgment or estimation based on the best available information.
+The majority of the underlying assets are valued using significant unobservable inputs and often require significant management judgment or estimation based on the best available information.
 Market data includes observations of the trading multiples of public companies considered comparable to the private companies being valued.
-Investments in limited partnerships with redemption restrictions and that use NAV are excluded from the fair value hierarchy.
+Investments in limited partnerships with redemption restrictions and that use NAV used as a practical expedient are excluded from the fair value hierarchy.

-While management believes its valuation methodologies are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the NAV as a practical expedient could result in a different fair value measurement at the reporting date.
+While management believes its valuation methodologies are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the NAV used as a practical expedient could result in a different fair value measurement at the reporting date.

-9. CAPITALIZATION
+8. CAPITALIZATION